 Finally: group reinforcement.
-The policy team 'became mesmerized by the detail of the process and failed to stand back to keep the wider context and implications in view'.
+The policy team 'became mesmerised by the detail of the process and failed to stand back to keep the wider context and implications in view'.
 The junior minister involved also 'allowed himself to become uncritically captured by the momentum of the Coal Team's proposals'.
-Moreover, because the plan had been 'jealously guarded' and not shared widely in government, there had been little external challenge that could have flagged up the potential strength of reaction.
+Lob Moreover, because the plan had been 'jealously guarded' and not shared widely in government, there had been little external challenge that could have flagged up the potential strength of reaction.
+Lob Team of the potential strength of reaction.